ASTR 1210 (O'Connell) Study Guide 18

 potentially infinite in extent and possibly filled with planets

 like the Earth.
-This idea was enthusiastically embraced by
+This idea was championed by early post-Copernican

 Until the end of the 19th century, aliens were usually imagined to be

 enlightened and benevolent creatures.
 Since then, the popular concept

 of aliens has darkened considerably.
 As the movie poster above